Socratica-Org/toolbox/content/getting-started.md

 In a company, there are three actions that matter in setting culture: who you hire, fire, and promote.
 Within a community, the “promotion” becomes who you give the most visibility to.
 In this case, it’s who you choose to demo and host.

-To find great demo-ers, backchannel with other hosts, tap on people who have been showing up consistently, encourage folks working on projects you find interesting, chances are, other people will find it interesting too (see: [How to find the people that are trying to find you](https://docs.google.com/document/d/1Y5MI7To7BwEb_apKPeyEUNzekiGc0YvXI4QXgs9nN7Y/edit#heading=h.4rp09huu1757)).
+To find great demo-ers, backchannel with other hosts, tap on people who have been showing up consistently, encourage folks working on projects you find interesting, chances are, other people will find it interesting too (see: [[getting-started#How to find co-hosts]]).
 Actively encourage people to demo at all points in their creation process because every project starts somewhere.
-Frame demos as an opportunity to share and celebrate progress rather than show off polished work (that is what [Symposium](https://docs.google.com/document/d/1Y5MI7To7BwEb_apKPeyEUNzekiGc0YvXI4QXgs9nN7Y/edit#heading=h.yjuyxr6hhpwx) is for).
+Frame demos as an opportunity to share and celebrate progress rather than show off polished work (that is what [[superboosting-ideas#how-to-organize-a-symposium]]) is for).

 The following are some learnings from a few years of facilitating demos: